 Ethics and the Law: Child Abuse Assessment and Treatment CP 525, 1 Unit

 This course provides a comprehensive overview of the ethics and laws regarding child abuse assessment, reporting, and intervention pertaining to clinical practice.
-The course integrates an understanding of various cultures and the social and psychological implications of socioeconomic status, principles of mental health recovery oriented care, and methods of service delivery in recovery oriented practice environments.
+This course integrates an understanding of various cultures and the social and psychological implications of socioeconomic status, as well as the principles of mental health recovery oriented care, and methods of service delivery in recovery-oriented practice environments.

 Psychopathology CP 502, 4.5 Units

 The history and varieties of psychopathology in the Diagnostic and Statistical Manual of Mental Disorders are studied in this course.
 Mental illness, several mental disorders, and co-occurring disorders, are examined with an understanding of the social and psychological implications of socioeconomics, age, gender, and other cultural matters that affect social position and social stress.
-Systemic dysfunction in marriages, couples, and families are evaluated to develop awareness of psychopathology in a relational context.
+Systemic dysfunction in relationships and families are evaluated to develop awareness of psychopathology in a relational context.
 Suicidality in relation to mental illness and disorder, including risk and assessment, is explored.
-In the spirit of Freud’s drives and conflicts, and Jung’s “the gods are in the diseases,” suffering and the soul are explored in the tradition of depth psychology.
+In the spirit of Freud’s drives and conflicts, and Jung’s “the gods are in the diseases,” suffering and the soul are explored in the tradition of depth and developmental psychology.

 Family Systems and Domestic Violence CP 605, 1.5 Units